 If your orthodontist wants to include braces to get the best results, you’ll have to deal with all the complexities they bring — including avoiding sticky or crunchy foods that can damage your wires and brackets and learning new techniques for keeping your teeth clean.
 As a result, most patients prefer to go with aligners only.

-The 3M Treatment Tracking app makes it easy to follow your aligner plan at home and keep your orthodontist updated.
+The 3M Treatment Tracking app helps you follow your aligner plan at home and keep your orthodontist updated.

 This mobile app allows you to log, track, and review your aligner wear time, so you can be sure you’ve worn them for long enough each day (typically 22+ hours) — and it will chart your stats as you go.
 You can also use it to take and save photos of your teeth every step of the way.
 The app gives the option to share your charts, stats, and photos directly with your orthodontist, so they can confirm that you’re following your wear plan and your teeth are moving as expected.